Dragon Eyes

 Dragon Eyes is a 2012 American martial arts film starring Cung Le and Jean-Claude Van Damme.
 It was directed by John Hyams.
 In New Orleans, a mysterious man looks to unite two warring gangs against the lawmen who have been using them to advance their corrupt agenda.
 The film was the second collaboration between Van Damme and Hyams, after Universal Soldier: Regeneration (2009).

 Plot

 St. Jude Square is a neighborhood living in fear and despair.
-The dueling gangs of local kingpins, Dash and Antoine, terrorize the streets, and the citizens live without a shred of hope until mysterious stranger, Ryan Hong (Cung Le) arrives.
-He begins to play one gang against the other, by calling on the teachings of his mentor, Tiano (Jean-Claude Van Damme), to find the strength to battle back.
-However, just as he begins to bring the community under control, Hong is confronted by Mr. V (Peter Weller), the town's corrupt police chief.
+The dueling gangs of local kingpins, Dash and Antoine, terrorize the streets, and the citizens live without a shred of hope until mysterious stranger Ryan Hong arrives.
+He begins to play one gang against the other, by calling on the teachings of his mentor, Tiano, to find the strength to battle back.
+However, just as he begins to bring the community under control, Hong is confronted by Victor "Mr. V" Swan, the town's corrupt police chief.
 At first Mr. V is impressed by Hong's skill, but soon sees Hong as a threat to his regime and the two are locked in a head to head battle, pitting the fear and corruption of Mr. V's regime against the new beginning Hong represents for the people of St. Jude Square.